ibm-cloud-docs/vpc/vpn-faqs.md

 While using a VPN gateway, you are also charged for all outbound public internet traffic billed at VPC data rates.
 {: note}

-## Why doesn't the route-based VPN gateway route the traffic?
+## When isn't traffic routed through a route-based VPN gateway?
 {: #vpn-gateway-route}
 {: faq}

-If you configured a VPC route and its next hop is a VPN connection, the following use cases block the traffic forwarded through the VPN connection.
+If you configured a VPC route with a VPN connection as the next hop, traffic might not be routed as expected due to the following conditions:

-* The security groups associated with the VPC instance do not permit the traffic; the network ACLs associated with the subnet of the VPC instance and VPN gateway blocked the traffic.
-For more information about configuring security groups and network ACLs, see [Configuring network ACLs for use with VPN](/docs/vpc?topic=vpc-configuring-acls-vpn).
+* The security groups associated with the VPC instance don't permit the traffic, or the network ACLs associated with the instance's subnet or the VPN gateway blocked the traffic.
+Make sure that your security groups and ACLs allow the intended traffic.
+For more information, see [Configuring network ACLs for use with VPN](/docs/vpc?topic=vpc-configuring-acls-vpn).
-* The traffic source IP is not in any subnet associated with the VPC routing table.
-For example, the VPC routing table is associated with subnet A and includes a route whose next hop is a VPN connection.
-However, when the traffic reaches the VPN gateway, the source IP is not in subnet A or any other subnets that are associated with the routing table.
-Therefore, the VPN gateway drops the traffic.
+* If the traffic's source IP isn't in a subnet that is associated with the routing table containing the VPN route, the VPN gateway drops the traffic.
+For example, suppose that there is a VPC routing table that is associated only with subnet A and includes a route whose next hop is a VPN connection.
+When the traffic reaches the VPN gateway, the source IP isn't in subnet A or any other subnets that are associated with the routing table.
+As a result, the VPN gateway doesn't forward the traffic.